nmfs-openscapes/2024-nmfs-champions/README.md

 Some brief information about participants.
 Please add any edits directly (we’ll learn how in our GitHub Clinic!)

 1. **PIFSC Socioeconomics**: My name is Crystal Dombrow and I analyze socioeconomic cost-earnings survey data from small boat fisheries in the Pacific Islands region.
+2. **HCD**: Our team work on EFH in AK.
+We are interested in learning best practicies for data workflow and report writing you can see more here: insert link. names:

 ## Our Team